A bag-of-paths framework for network data analysis: The basic bag-of-paths framework

-The quantity $\text{P}(s=i,e=j)$ in Equation (\ref{Eq_bag_of_paths_probability01}) will be called the \textbf{regular bag-of-paths probability} of picking a path with arbitrary length starting from node $i$ and ending in node $j$.
-Now, from Equation (\ref{Eq_bag_of_bounded_paths_probability02}), we need to compute
+The quantity $\text{P}(s=i,e=j)$ in Equation (\ref{Eq_bag_of_paths_probability01}) will be called the \textbf{bag-of-paths probability} of drawing a path of arbitrary length starting from node $i$ and ending in node $j$.
+As already stated, this key quantity captures a notion of relatedness, or similarity, between nodes of $G$.
+From Equation (\ref{Eq_bag_of_paths_probability01}), we observe that two nodes are considered as highly related (high probability of sampling them) when they are connected by many, preferably low-cost, paths, that is, when they are highly accessible.
+The quantity therefore integrates the concept of (indirect) connectivity, in addition to proximity (low-cost paths).